 Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls.– Jeremiah 6:16b (NIV)

 As my friend Blake told me a while back, the proper response to my conversion to Anglicanism is, “Well, yeah,” as if it was the most obvious thing in the world for me to do.
-This wasn’t always the case, but a few blog posts over the last few years have tracked my gradual direction.
+This wasn’t always the case, but a few blog posts have tracked my gradual direction over the last few years.

 In college, I experienced structured liturgy for the first time through the school’s Methodist chapel services.
 At first, I balked.
 It felt redundant.
 Why did people say the same things week after week?
-Yet, I began to connect with both the ancient history of these prayers and the fact that saying them so often committed them to memory.
-Meanwhile, in my two art history classes, I was introduced to the Church’s deep artistic history and many Christian movements I did not previously know.
+Yet, I began to connect with the ancient history of these prayers and that reciting them so often committed them to memory.
+Meanwhile, I was introduced to the Church’s deep artistic history and many Christian movements I did not previously know in my two art history classes.
 And, of course, that class is where I met Francis.

 Francis of Assisi, that is.
-My art history professor used the 1972 film Brother Sun, Sister Moon to teach the class about medieval church architecture (it features a remarkable imagining of the old Archbasilica of St. John Lateran).
+My art history professor used the 1972 film Brother Sun, Sister Moon to teach the class about medieval church architecture—it features a remarkable imagining of the old Archbasilica of St. John Lateran.
 Besides the scene in that beautiful sanctuary, however, I was overwhelmed by the humility, simplicity, and appreciation of nature’s beauty that saturated Francis’ character.
-I later learned how much of an influence he was on one of my other Christian heroes, the late singer-songwriter Rich Mullins.
+I later learned how much influence he had on another of my other Christian heroes, the late singer-songwriter Rich Mullins.
 Along with this most humble Catholic saint, I was also getting to know, through books, other Christians who would lay stones on my Anglican path; specific among these were C.S.
 Lewis, John R.W.
 Stott, and J.I.
 Packer.
 I’m a sucker for initials.

 What impressed me about Lewis, Stott, and Packer was their primary emphasis on the great doctrines all historic Christian traditions had in common; they were not preaching “Anglican” theology.
 Of course, this approach is, as it turns out, at the very heart of Anglican theology.
 Early Anglicans were quick to distance themselves from Roman Catholicism and many of its particulars.
 Still, there was a much more careful, often more meticulous approach to reform than on the continent.
-Archbishop Thomas Cranmer and those he surrounded himself with, such as transplanted continental reformer Martin Bucer, were top-notch Early Church scholars who mined the ancient resources well, and they had seen the bitter divides between reform movements on the continent that they desperately wanted to avoid.
+Archbishop Thomas Cranmer and those surrounding him, such as transplanted continental reformer Martin Bucer, were top-notch Early Church scholars.
+They mined the ancient resources well and worked to avoid the bitter divides between reform movements they had seen on the continent.
 As Anglican theologian Gerald Bray says in his biblical-systematic theology, God is Love,